Log in to your account

 Santiago de Compostela, Spain

-The Fonseca Palace was built in the 16th century and combines Renaissance architectural elements with an academic library.
-The collection contains more than 40,000 historical volumes.
-The building served the University of Santiago de Compostela as a teaching facility until the 19th century and housed various academic faculties.
+The Pazo de Fonseca was built in the 16th century and combines Renaissance architectural elements with a university library.
+The collection holds more than 40,000 historical volumes.
+This building served as an educational institution of the University of Santiago de Compostela until the 19th century and housed various academic faculties.
+The courtyard displays typical features of Galician Renaissance style with arcaded galleries and columns.
+The library preserves important manuscripts and incunabula.
+The Pazo is located in the historic center of Santiago de Compostela, a few steps from the cathedral.

 Santiago de Compostela, Spain